 Flavorful seasoned beef is piled high on a bun creating a quick and easy meal your whole family will love.
 You don't have to be from Iowa to enjoy the classic Loose Meat Sandwich!

-This simple recipe is similar in style to a Sloppy Joes, but a bit less saucy.
+This simple recipe is similar in style to a Sloppy Joe, but a bit less saucy.
 These sandwiches are perfect for a no-fuss meal or feeding a crowd.

-These are commonly known as a Loose Meat Sandwich, served at popular eateries like Canteen Lunch in the Alley.
-However, locals will often refer to it as a Maid-Rite sandwich instead, after the popular Maid-Rite restaurant chain, or simply as a Tavern Sandwich, where they are also frequently served.
+Commonly known as a Loose Meat Sandwich, these delicious sandwiches are served at popular eateries like Canteen Lunch in the Alley.
+However, locals will often refer to it as a Maid-Rite sandwich instead, after the popular Maid-Rite restaurant chain, or simply as Tavern Sandwiches, where they are also frequently served.

 - Ground Beef - Fattier beef, like ground chuck, will carry more flavor but you can use lean ground beef if you want to save on calories.